Introduction / History

 The Orang Kuala converted to Islam during the 19th century, yet many orient their daily personal and communal lives toward traditional animistic practices.
 For example, they believe that failure to respect the environment - the abode of the spirits (hantu) - results in illness, conflict, and death.
 A fisherman who dares to cast a net during the rainy season without performing the prescribed ritual inevitably suffers.
 The only cure lies in exorcism and appeasement of the spirits.

 Like many Asian Muslims, they have retained many of their pre-Islamic religious beliefs and rituals.
 Customs and traditions have been harmonized with Islamic law.
 To the Orang Kuala the world is full of environmental spirits that cause either sickness or good fortune.
-Many of them still believe in superstition and evil spirits.
+Many of them still believe in evil spirits.
 They also believe that religious leaders, dwarfs, and traditional "medicine men" possess supernatural powers.

 What are Their Needs?